Harold Baim

 Harold Baim (1914–1996) was a British film producer, director and writer.
-He was born in Leeds in 1914; he died in Reading, Berkshire in 1996.

 Early life

-According to his family, Baim left the family home in Leeds after the death of his father in 1929 and by 1936 had moved to London.
-Having originally wanted to be a journalist he gained employment working in the film industry operating the clapperboard for film producers.
-He moved into film distribution and production at MGM, United Artists and First National moving onto Columbia Pictures selling their films to the Odeon, ABC and Gaumont cinema chains.
+Harold Baim was born in Leeds in 1914.
+According to his family, Baim left the family home in Leeds after the death of his father in 1929, and by 1936 had moved to London.
+Having originally wanted to be a journalist, he gained employment working in the film industry operating the clapperboard for film producers.
+He moved into film distribution and production at MGM, United Artists and First National, moving onto Columbia Pictures selling their films to the Odeon, ABC and Gaumont cinema chains.
 In December 1938 he joined the board of Renown Pictures.
 Baim worked with film producer and distributor James George Minter at Renown, becoming a senior director with Minter in March 1941.